News

 The quality of the schools in the city attracts a lot of interest.

-Birmingham provides a wide selection of highly regarded schooling at both primary and senior level.
+Birmingham provides a wide selection of highly regarded schooling at both primary and senior levels.

-Of these, 60 have awarded an “Outstanding” rating by Ofsted across all criteria.
+Of these, 40 have been awarded an “Outstanding” rating by Ofsted across all criteria.

 The city is also home to the University of Birmingham.